We offer gardening programmes to over 200 Londoners in four fantastic gardens

 - Life After Stroke - helps stroke survivors improve their mental and physical health by working with horticultural therapists at Thrive

-- Spice it up - For adults whose mental health means they need an environment designed to minimise stress and anxiety.
+- Spice it up & Pathway- For adults whose mental health means they need an environment designed to minimise stress and anxiety.
 As the clients benefit from this non-qualification environment, the horticultural therapist can assess them and route them to the appropriate qualification

 - General sessions - Available for adults with a variety of conditions such as autism, physical disability, mental ill health and learning difficulties

-- NatureScope - we have team up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening
+- NatureScope - we have teamed up with the One Trust to provide local day service users the chance to learn about conservation, ecology and gardening

 - Aurora Centre - is a college for young people with special educational needs.
 We help college leavers return on Friday's and maintain their garden space which helps with transition